| Appendix 5: Articles

 projects are still in the process construction, including

 four and a half miles long the Thaphan Seik dam.
+Apart from constructing dams and reservoirs; eight huge

 weirs projects, 23 electrical pumping station projects, and